All Episodes

 I'm a believer in research.

-I listened to it.
+I listen to it.

 I've listened to it since my earliest days in Atlanta.

-And if they're screaming at me, they don't like something about this show, and I don't do better serving them, then I'm an idiot.
+And if they're screaming at me, they don't like something about this show and I don't do better serving them, then I'm an idiot.

-And so I'd pay attention.
+And so I pay attention.

-They put a lot of thought into it.
+Anyway, they actually have at 538, they put a lot of thought into it.

-There's certain ways, for example, they have their polls only forecast, and that would give Hillary Clinton an 88% chance of winning.
+There's certain ways, for example, they have their polls-only forecast, and that would give Hillary Clinton an 88% chance of winning.

 Now, just a few weeks ago, after the Republican convention, 538, Nate Silver's website, had Trump at a 58% chance of winning.